SPSS – What Is It?

 SPSS - Overview Main Features

 Now that we have a basic idea of how SPSS works, let's take a look at what it can do.
-Following a typical project workflow, SPSS is suitable for
+Following a typical project workflow, SPSS is great for

 - Opening data files, either in SPSS’ own file format or many others;

 - editing data such as computing sums and means over columns or rows of data.
 SPSS has outstanding options for more complex operations as well.

-- creating tables and charts containing frequency counts or summary statistics over (groups of) cases;
+- creating tables and charts containing frequency counts or summary statistics over (groups of) cases and variables.

 - saving data and output in a wide variety of file formats.